openrecoveryireland-app-HQ/OpenRecovery/README.md

 # OpenRecovery

-OpenRecovery is an early-stage recovery support project being developed through the Student Inc. entrepreneurship programme.
+OpenRecovery is an early-stage recovery support project being developed through the Student Inc. entrepreneurship program.

 The project is being built to explore ways of providing private, accessible and non-judgemental support between meetings, counselling sessions and other forms of recovery support.